Trump, at Wisconsin rally, decries threats of violence as 'attack on democracy itself' after explosive devices sent to Dems

 "Those engaged in the political arena must stop treating political opponents as being morally defective."

-The president's appearance was planned primarily to promote vulnerable incumbent Republican Gov. Scott Walker and Senate candidate Leah Vukmir, and thousands of attendees lined up Wednesday afternoon wearing "Make America Great Again" hats.
+The president's appearance was planned primarily to promote vulnerable incumbent Republican Gov. Scott Walker and Senate candidate Leah Vukmir, and thousands of attendees lined up more than 20 hours in advance wearing "Make America Great Again" hats.

+Fox News ranks the gubernatorial contest as lean Democrat and the Senate race as likely Democrat, although Trump told Vukmir at Wednesday's rally that she's doing "very well" in the polls.

 During his speech, Trump said that Walker, his former rival in the 2016 presidential race, "could be nasty" -- but he emphasized that the two have seen eye-to-eye ever since electronics giant Foxconn announced the creation of a $10 billion plant in Wisconsin expected to create thousands of jobs.

-"This is one of the world's great plants," Trump said.
+"This is one of the world's great plants," Trump, who narrowly edged out Clinton in Wisconsin in 2016, said.
 "And it was done because of Scott Walker.
-I've never seen anything like it."
+I've never seen anything like it. ...
+He's a warrior for Wisconsin workers and families."

 In the wide-ranging rally, Trump also touted the nation's historically low unemployment rate, and vowed to keep appointing conservative judges and to secure the nation's border as a migrant caravan makes its way to the U.S.-Mexico border.